Climbing Aroid

 Plant description:

-Climbing Aroid is commonly found on tree trunks, rocks, walls, in moist and wet forest areas in 2100 feet altitude, it is a climbing shrub having adventitious aerial roots, it's leaves are alternatively arranged, elliptic, leathery, bright green colored, tip of leaves are long-pointed, size of leaves are 2.5 to 7.5 cm long and 0.6 to 1.6 cm wide.
-The fruits (berries) of the plant are 1.3-1.7 cm long, scarlet when they are ripe.
+Climbing Aroid is commonly found on tree trunks, rocks, and walls, and in moist and wet forest areas at 2100 feet altitude, it is a climbing shrub having adventitious aerial roots, its leaves are alternatively arranged, elliptic, leathery, bright green colored, tip of leaves are long-pointed, size of leaves are 2.5 to 7.5 cm long and 0.6 to 1.6 cm wide.
+The fruits (berries) of the plant are 1.3-1.7 cm long, and scarlet when they are ripe.

 Leaf Arrangement